 13. Sheridan College

-Sheridan College is a great university to get a bachelor’s degree in Computer Science.
-It offers many fields of specialization including Cloud Computing, Data Analytics, Game Engineering, and Network Engineering.
+Sheridan College is a great university to acquire a bachelor’s degree in Computer Science as it offers many fields of specialization including Cloud Computing, Data Analytics, Game Engineering, and Network Engineering.

 14. Nipissing University